Sunshine and Rain: Recording and content

 The recording sessions for Sunshine and Rain took place between May 1967 and July 1968 at the RCA Victor Studio in Nashville, Tennessee.
 The sessions were produced by Bob Ferguson, Smith's longtime producer at RCA Victor.
 A total of 12 tracks comprised the collection.
 Several new recordings were part of the album, including two cuts penned by Dallas Frazier: "How Much Lonelier Can Lonely Be" and "Sundown of My Mind".
 Other new recordings included the Harlan Howard-penned "To Chicago with Love", which featured a spoken recitation by Smith.
 She also cut Howard's original tune, "The Deepening Snow", which she found at the Tree Publishers songwriting company.
 The song has since been one of Smith's most requested songs in her catalog.

 The album also featured covers of songs first recorded by other artists.
 "Nat'chilly Ain't No Good" was composed by Jerry Reed but was first released as a single by his wife, Priscilla Mitchell.
 Although Smith felt it to be "different from most of what I do", she ultimately told Bob Ferguson that it "would be fun" to record.
-The album also features a female covers of Glen Campbell's "Gentle on My Mind" and Waylon Jennings's "Only Daddy That'll Walk the Line".
+The album also features a female cover of Glen Campbell's "Gentle on My Mind" and Waylon Jennings's "Only Daddy That'll Walk the Line".
 Smith recounted only recording the latter song because of a guitar solo performed by Wayne Moss, whom she got to play on her own record.
 "I did it in a different key than Waylon so that was work for Wayne, but he did it!"
 Smith also cut Jan Howard's (wife of Harlan Howard) "What Makes a Man Wander".